Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Based on our record, MIT App Inventor should be more popular than Google App Engine.
-It has been mentiond 40 times since March 2021.
+MIT App Inventor might be a bit more popular than Google App Engine.
+We know about 41 links to it since March 2021 and only 31 links to Google App Engine.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 View more